timtheteh/Profiler-and-Recommender-System/README.md

 ### Conclusion:
 In the experiments above, the presence of classes don't affect the result of the document recommended to the user.

-However, it affects the pageranks scores.
+However, it affects the pagerank scores.
 Classes do increase the confidence of the document that is recommended to the user, as the score is higher in the case where there are classes vs the case where there aren't.
 This might be more crucial when the graph becomes more convoluted, when the user likes more entities that are in common with other documents and so on.

+This is also evident where we compare weighted vs same weights.
+In the experiments above, the presence of weighted links did not necessarily change the outcome of the recommended document.

+However, it did result in slightly different pagerank scores.
+Weighted relationships do increase the confidence of the document that is recommended to the user.
+Again, the significance of this difference might only be more apparent when the graph becomes more convoluted.